Generalized Mahler measures of Laurent polynomials: Introduction

-For $|r|$ large enough, the above relation between the standard Mahler measure and the generalized Mahler measure of $Q_r$ can be obtained by first expanding $\log \left(1 - \frac{Q}{r}\right)$ in a convergent series, and then integrating each term individually.
-We should mention here that, in order to obtain a convergent series expansion of $\log,$ the above procedure is restricted to a smaller subregion contained in the unbounded region of $\C \setminus \Rh_{a, b}.$ Theorem \ref{mainthm} establishes this equality for a larger set, and harmonic properties of Mahler measure then imply that the equality holds for all $r$ in the unbounded open connected component of $\C \setminus \Rh_{a, b}.$
+For $|k|$ large enough, the above relation between the standard Mahler measure and the generalized Mahler measure of $P_k$ can be obtained by first expanding $\log \left(1 - \frac{P}{k}\right)$ in a convergent series, and then integrating each term individually.
+We should mention here that, in order to obtain a convergent series expansion of the logarithm, the above procedure is restricted to a smaller subregion contained in the unbounded region of $\C \setminus \K_{\mathfrak{a}}.$ Theorem \ref{nvarthm} establishes this equality for a larger set, and since Mahler measure is the real part of an analytic function \cite{RV1} (in other words, since it is harmonic), this property of Mahler measure implies that the equality holds for all $k$ in the unbounded open connected component of $\C \setminus \K_{\mathfrak{a}}.$ In particular, we note that the region $U_{\mathfrak{a}} \cap U_{\mathfrak{1}}$ contains a neighborhood of $k = \infty,$ namely the region Indeed note that for all those $k,$ $\log \left(1 - \frac{P}{k}\right)$ is well defined and can be expanded in a convergent series, as mentioned above.
+Also, note that the region is therefore unbounded, and its complement is contained in which is closed and bounded.